 Vulnerability scans can be run on a regular basis on any number of assets to periodically identify misconfigurations and insecure implementations.
 In most cases, network administrators or security specialists with good networking knowledge run these assessments.
 The cost associated with a vulnerability scan is significantly lower than that of a penetration test, as it does not require as much experience and can be performed much faster.
 While they should not be neglected and it is still recommended to perform periodic scans, companies should not rely on this type of assessment alone if their objective is to protect their systems from potential incidents.

-The primary objective of a penetration test is to identify and provide evidence that each vulnerability exists within a company’s security infrastructure and could have tangible impact on the organization or its users.
+The primary objective of a penetration test is to identify and provide evidence for each vulnerability existing within a company’s security infrastructure and the tangible impact they could have on the organization or its users.
 Unlike vulnerability scans, there is always a human factor involved in penetration testing.
 Penetration testers act as de facto “hackers” for the purpose of uncovering systemic weaknesses within a targeted scope, replicating techniques used by hackers and safely exploiting vulnerabilities to determine exactly what could happen if a hacker used each vulnerability.
-For example, a penetration tester may exploit complex flaws in business logic (the way an application handles a given action), which can be exploited to bypass authorization in an application.
+For example, a tester may exploit flaws in business logic (the way an application handles a given action) to bypass authorization mechanisms, allowing him to determine what an attacker could potentially access when taking advantage of this specific flaw.
 By exploiting each vulnerability, the pentesting specialist will be able to attribute a risk level based on how easily hackers can exploit them and their potential impact on the company.

 Penetration testing helps organizations outline and answer key questions, such as: